doitintl/iris3/README.md

 - Which potential label keys to include (such as name, zone, etc.).
 However, a given plugin will be able to apply a key only if it has a function `_get_<KEY_NAME>`

-## Local Development
-For local development, run `main.py` as an ordinary Flask application, either by running the module, or with `export FLASK_ENV=development;export FLASK_DEBUG=1; python -m flask run --port 8000`

 ## Supported Google Cloud Products